Health and Wellness

 Most student academic resources can be accessed through virtual formats or in person.
 On-campus Barnes & Noble locations can be accessed in person.
 University Libraries locations can be accessed in person by students, and virtual library resources will continue to be available.

 Advisement for Spring 2021 is available.
 Students should contact their advisor listed in their SOAR Student Center or schedule an advisement session with their academic advisor.
 The Hattiesburg Advisement Center and Gulf Park Advisement Center are offering online advisement sessions for Spring 2021.

 Current students can access a variety of academic resources online and in person through the Center for Student Success, Gulf Park Academic Success Center, Math Zone, Speaking Center, TRIO-Student Support Services, and Writing Center.

 Eligible students can now apply for the laptop loan program.
 Students must be enrolled full-time and have a valid USM ID.
 Laptops must be picked up in person at Cook Library or Gulf Coast Library and returned at the end of the current semester.
 To apply, students should log in and complete the online application.

 Office for Disability Accommodations ODA facilitates accommodations and provides assistance with a variety of campus resources for eligible students.

-A successful fall relies on each of us taking personal responsibility.
+A successful semester relies on each of us taking personal responsibility.